The objective of Bareboat Skipper course is to prepare sailors to skipper a vessel on short passages by day.

 - Instruments (GPS – Chart plotter – Radar – AIS – AutoPilot, etc…)

 With the Bareboat Skipper certificate you can charter a boat anywhere in the world for day trips.
 For those of you who want to explore the oceans a bit further, it is time to consider becoming a Offshore Yachtmaster.
-For those who want to have a deeper understanding of marine engines and navigation we offer a course on inboard/outboard engines and celestial navigation.

 More details about Bareboat Skipper course